mousepawmedia/devdocs/network/source/guides/staff.rst

     you should ensure you are *already* in the habit of checking Phabricator at the start of each workday.

-    A great way to be notified about things while you're working is to leave Phabricator open in a browser tab.
+    A great way to be notified about things while you're working is to open Phabricator in **Rambox**, or to leave it open in a browser tab.
     This way, you'll get a handy popup whenever something important occurs.
     Otherwise, you can check missed notifications from the Bell menu in the upper-left corner of Phabricator.

-11. Click :guilabel:`Email Delivery` at left.
-DISABLE :guilabel:`Self Actions`,
-    but leave :guilabel:`Email Notifications` ENABLED.
-    Click :guilabel:`Save Changes`.

-12. Click :guilabel:`Email Preferences` at left.
+11. Click :guilabel:`Email Preferences` at left.
 Here, you may shut off many email notifications by selecting the :guilabel:`Notify` option for any given item.
+Recommended defaults are provided, but you can adjust these to your needs.

 ..
 WARNING:: Do NOT select "Ignore" for any notifications!
 All notifications
     are ultimately controlled by whether you're "Subscribed" to an object.

-13. Take a few minutes to go through the rest of the settings independently.
+12. Take a few minutes to go through the rest of the settings independently.
     Use the menu at left to see more settings.

-14. Click :guilabel:`Phabricator` in the upper-left corner to return to the main page.
+13. Click :guilabel:`Phabricator` in the upper-left corner to return to the main page.

 Regular Phabricator Tasks